 Here’s a live video of our Fado experience in Bairro Alto:

 After a great day and a great night, we headed back to our pad in Baixa to sleep around midnight.
-We had a long and early day back to the US the next day.
+We had a long and early day back to the US the next day, and it was a disaster of a travel day.